jeffpar/pcjs.v1/devices/pcx86/machine/compaq/portable/vdu/128kb/debugger/README.md

 On this new boot attempt, there was no cursor initially, and two different errors were displayed: 301 and 401.
 But then the COMPAQ MS-DOS 1.10 date and time prompts appeared -- success!

-I never expected this machine to work the first time, or even the second time, because I had never executed a COMPAQ Portable ROM before, and the PCx86 [Video](/modules/pcx86/lib/video.js) component doesn't yet know how to properly emulator a COMPAQ video (VDU) board, which is capable of mimicking both MDA and CGA adapters.

-I had assumed that a COMPAQ Portable would prefer to boot up in a monochrome mode, since the boot process is text-based, and monochrome text looks better than color graphics text.
-And that may still be true.
-The BIOS may simply be confused by how the video card is responding, and it may be falling back to some default behavior that is less "fatal" than my first attempt.

-Ignoring VDU compatibility for the moment, the next order of business was to isolate the cause of other errors:
+Ignoring the SW1 monitor error for the moment, the next order of business was to isolate the cause of other
-301 ("Keyboard Error") and 401 ("Printer Error").
+errors: 301 ("Keyboard Error") and 401 ("Printer Error").

 It turned out that the printer issue was easily resolved by changing the parallel port's adapter number from 2 to 1, which changes the port's base I/O address from 0x378 to 0x3BC.
 The latter is what's normally used by the built-in parallel port on an IBM monochrome adapter, so either COMPAQ used the same default address *or* the BIOS assumed that a monochrome card was installed.
 Or something like that.

-Next, I'll work on figuring out the keyboard error, and then I'll start analyzing how the COMPAQ BIOS detects and initializes the video hardware.
+Next, I'll work on figuring out the keyboard error, and then I'll take a look at how the COMPAQ BIOS detects and initializes the video hardware.

 Keyboard Error